DramaFever/java-code-styles/README.md

 ------------

  * Run the `install.sh` script.
- * Restart IntelliJ if it's running.
+ * Restart Android Studio if it's running.
- * Open IntelliJ Project Settings -> Code Styles, change the code style for the project to the one you want.
+ * Open Android Studio Project Settings -> Code Styles, change the code style for the project to the one you want.